bryanrandell/DaVinci-Resolve-Timeline-Utility/README.md

 ## Usage
 In Davinci Resolve go to Workspace > Workflow Integration click on ui_timeline_utility it will open a small window.
+The "Export Timeline as Individual clips Hack" button makes possible to export a timeline's clip individually with all the single clip option available, including the sound manually synced in the timeline.